-If a problem is detected in the immobilizer system circuits, the immobilizer system indicator light will flash and the right display will indicate an error code.
+If a problem is detected in the immobilizer system circuits, the immobilizer system indicator light will flash and the right display will indicate a two-digit error code.

 If the right display indicates error code 52, this could be caused by transponder interference.
 If this error code appears, try the following.